-We prepared a special guide for the main medications connected with the treatments.
+We prepared a special guide for the main medications connected with fertility treatments.

 FERTILITY MEDICATIONS